Connection to Virtual Servers

 5 Required for accessing VM console from Veeam ONE Client.

 6 Required for collecting datastore details.

 7 Required for collecting license information.

-The account used to connect Microsoft Hyper-V hosts and clusters must:
+The account used to connect standalone Microsoft Hyper-V hosts must:

 - Be a member of the Hyper-V Administrators and Performance Monitor Users security groups.